The Pristine Inner Galaxy Survey (PIGS) IV: A photometric metallicity analysis of the Sagittarius dwarf spheroidal galaxy: Discussion

 \subsubsection{Model fitting}

 The exponential elliptical profile adopted in our model fitting is a relatively simple approximation.
-Although it roughly corresponds to the projected shape of Sgr today, the real distribution of Sgr stars is more complex.
+Although it roughly corresponds to the projected shape of Sgr, the real distribution of Sgr stars is more complex.
 The model fits may also be influenced by inhomogeneities throughout the footprint.
 Both could result in unrealistic uncertainties from the MCMC.
+We checked whether the results from the model fits depend on the binning of the data, and find no significant changes.

 To investigate whether differences for the model parameters between the MP and MR populations are likely to be real, we performed model fits on Sgr stellar populations in smaller metallicity bins (0.2~dex wide).
 We found a trend with metallicity for the scale radius, but found no clear evidence of trends with metallicity for the eccentricity, position angle and centre of the models.
 We also concluded from this exercise that the uncertainties from the MCMC appear to be underestimated.
 In view of these considerations, the changes between the different model parameters (see Table~\ref{tab:table-name}), except for the scale radius, should be treated with caution.
-However, if they were real, what could different structural properties between the MP and MR populations tell us?

-We found a small shift in the RA direction between the centres of the MR and MP populations.
-This could hint that the Sgr star formation took place in different places in the galaxy, e.g. the various MR bursts might have occurred very close to the nuclear star cluster from accumulated enriched gas compared to the less central metal-poor population.
-These off-centred star formation could be also a signature of the interaction with the Milky Way.
-The tidal interaction might have also played a more severe role in shaping and shifting the extended MP population compared to the MR population, which formed on a longer time-scale from the central gas reservoir.

-The change of the position angle for different metallicity populations could be related to the fact that they have interacted with the Milky Way tidal field over different periods of time and thus their orbits and positions have evolved differently.
-It could also be due to rotation within the dwarf galaxy, which may be different for the young (metal-rich) and the old (metal-poor) populations, as suggested in for example \citet{1997AJ....113..634I}.

-The values of the ellipticity for both populations (0.566 and 0.592 for MP and MR respectively) are lower than the ellipticity of $\sim 0.65$ presented by \citet{2003ApJ...599.1082M}.
-But it is still high, which is a sign of the process of tidal elongation of Sgr induced by interactions with the Milky Way.